microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 | [Updating a chatMessage's policyViolation](/graph/api/chatmessage-update) |   N/A |  500 messages per month per app | N/A |

 In evaluation mode, seeded capacity is shared across all APIs.
-When seeded capacity is exceeded, API calls with licensing and payment requirements will fail with a 402 error code, and subscriptions with licensing and payment requirements will not send change notifications.
+When seeded capacity is exceeded (500 messages per month per app), metered API calls will fail with a 402 error code, and subscriptions with licensing and payment requirements will not send change notifications.

 ## Required licenses for `model=A`